Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

-\begin{remark} From (\ref{Eq:26EV}) also the hyperbolicy for the shallow water system is obtained, i.e. $\lambda_{i}\in\R$ for $i\in\{1,...,3\}$.
-In addition if $c\neq0$ or $H>0$, we obtain distinct eigenvalues, which lead to strict hyperbolicy. \end{remark} \begin{remark} In the presence of sources, especially for a discontinuous sediment $z$, a well-balanced numerical scheme is only obtained by methods of flux balancing.
-For this, the method presented in \cite{Wang2006} is extended to diffusive terms and to two dimensions, finally respectively (\ref{Eq:23LaxFrFlux}) and (\ref{Eq:24HLLEFlux}) are redefined. \end{remark} In (\ref{Eq:22DGDiscretization}) we define the penalization term for the viscous fluxes as \cite{Hartmann2008}
+where $w\in H^1(\Om)$ for all $v\in H^1(\Om)$ and $\mu_{SDF}=\max_i h_i$ is dependent on the cell-diameter $h_i$ for the $i^{th}$ cell $\kappa_i\subset\Om$ for $i\in\{1,...,m\}$.
+In this setting, the diffusive Eikonal equation can serve as an additional constraint to (\ref{Eq:SWEObj}) and be considered in adjoint-based shape optimization. \end{remark} \begin{remark} In the presence of sources, especially for a discontinuous sediment $z$, a well-balanced numerical scheme is only obtained by methods of flux balancing.
+For this, the method presented in \cite{Wang2006} is extended to two dimensions.
+In addition, diffusive terms introduced in (\ref{Eq:1optprob}) cancel naturally in still water conditions.
+Finally respectively (\ref{Eq:23LaxFrFlux}) and (\ref{Eq:24HLLEFlux}) are redefined. \end{remark} In (\ref{Eq:22DGDiscretization}) we define the penalization term for the viscous fluxes as

-where $C_{IP}>0$ is a constant, $p>0$ the polynomial order of the DG method and $h>0$ the ratio of the cell volume and the facet area.
+where $C_{IP}>0$ is a constant, $k>0$ the polynomial order of the DG method and $h>0$ the ratio of the cell volume and the facet area.
 What is remaining in (\ref{Eq:22DGDiscretization}) is the specification of the boundary term, here we state that

-where $\Gamma_n$ are all boundaries of type Neumann.
+where $\Gamma_N$ are all boundaries of type Neumann.
 Additionally, we define For the pure advective SWE open and rigid-wall boundary functions are defined as in \cite{Aizinger2002}.
-Having obtained a discretized solution for the forward problem, we calculate the SWE adjoint problem in the same manner using a DG discretization in space and a one-step Euler or Runge-Kutta scheme for the time discretization.
+Having obtained a discretized solution for the forward problem, we calculate the SWE adjoint problem in the same manner using a DG discretization in space and a member of the theta-method for the time discretization.
 For this we rewrite the vector form of the SWE adjoint (\ref{Eq:AdjVectForm}) with the help of the product rule, i.e.

 where $\tilde{C}$ is defined to be